Rhinoplasty (Nose Job) Surgery in Germany & Switzerland

 Both specialists for plastic and aesthetic surgery and experienced ENT doctors have the necessary training to carry out a nose correction.
 Whether a doctor is a specialist in nose correction depends on the surgical experience in the field of nose surgery.
 The more rhinoplasties a doctor carried out, the more experienced he becomes in his specialty.
 That is why it is important to get a personal impression of several specialists before an aesthetic procedure.

-We will help you find a specialist for nose correction.
+We will help you find a specialist for a nose job in Germany or Switzerland.
 On the PRIMO MEDICO website, you will only find experienced specialists and head physicians in their specialty.
 Currently, you can find specialists for nose surgery in Berlin, Munich, Düsseldorf, Bern, and Lucerne.

 - Deutsche Gesellschaft für Ästhetisch-Plastische Chirurgie http://www.dgaepc.de/